jlmantov/type-graphql-api/Readme.md

 $ npm i -D supertest @types/supertest
 ```

-The basic REST test setup is verified by testing the landing page in `src/routes/routes.test.ts`.
+The basic REST test setup is verified by `src/routes/routes.test.ts`.

+### User test - `src/routes/user/index.ts`

+Next step is adding `src/routes/user/user.test.ts`.

+User endpoint testing shows clearly that authorization works but the response is unacceptable:
+ - http statuscode 500 is not what I want on 'unauthorized' or 'access denied' responses
+ - An error message with a stacktrace should never be visible to the client

+Errorhandling as middleware is needed.

+### Authorization and errorhandling